dayjournal/AttributeAssignment/README.md

 # AttributeAssignment
 ![README01](./img/README01.png)

-Easy to assign an attribute on QGIS
+Easy to assign an attribute on QGIS.
+(QGISv2)

 <br/>